Code-Institute-Submissions/china-tea/README.md

 ### Disclaimer:

-This website was created for educational purposes only
+This website was created for educational purposes only.